johnandersen777/johnandersen777.github.io/content/posts/the_new_covenants_path_to_the_nameless_divine.md

 1. **Saklas's Deception Entraps Humanity**: Saklas deceives humans to keep them ignorant of their real divine origin with the nameless, supreme God, binding them to the limitations and sufferings within the world.

-2. **The New Covenant as the Path to the Nameless Divine Truth**: The New Covenant emphasizes love.
+2. **The New Covenant as the Path to the Nameless Divine Truth**: The New Covenant emphasizes love, grace, and forgiveness.
+Humanity knows it is flawed and asks God for the gift of grace to avoid those flaws.
+When they fail to act in grace, the principle of forgiveness helps them admit their flaws and strive to always do better.
 It provides a way to overcome Saklas's deception by revealing the true God who transcends all names and descriptions, formed by the Trinity.
 By following God's teachings, individuals can reconnect with the nameless, true divine source and restore their direct relationship with the ultimate God beyond all labels.

 3. **Overcoming Deception by Recognizing that God Has No Name and Following the New Covenant**: By embracing the New Covenant and understanding that the true God has no name—thus cannot be limited or defined by human concepts—humanity can see through the illusions crafted by Saklas.
 Recognizing the nameless nature of the true God helps individuals reject the false claims of Saklas.
-Following the principles of love, forgiveness, and grace outlined in the New Testament enables humanity to shed the deceptions tied to the material world and achieve ultimate spiritual fulfillment with the infinite, nameless God.
+Following the principles of love, grace, and forgiveness outlined in the New Testament enables humanity to shed the deceptions tied to the material world and achieve ultimate spiritual fulfillment with the infinite, nameless God.

 ### References